OWASP/www-staff/procedures/project_processes.md

     * If the ticket has very little information (often the case), just resolve it at Incomplete.
     * Otherwise, change the status to In Progress.
 * If the project has anything to do with 'Top 10' or 'Verification Standard' or 'Certification' or 'Server' then flag it for higher evaluation and respond with such.
-* If the project does not have anything to do with security or is heavily geared toward offensive security ('harker-like' activities) choose to either pass on the project (respond with Declined and state reason)
+* If the project does not have anything to do with security or is heavily geared toward offensive security ('hacker-like' activities) choose to either pass on the project (respond with Declined and state reason)
 * Otherwise, continue with the following
     * Determine if the leaders already have @owasp.org email addresses and create them if not.
     * perform /project-create in Slack and fill in ALL the details (using the @owasp.org email address for the leader instead of any personal email address).